Ocean State

 5. Expense Reductions.

 The investment advisor or its affiliates voluntarily agreed to waive certain fees in order to avoid a negative yield.
 Such arrangements may be discontinued by the investment advisor at any time.
-For the period, the fund made no waiver.
+For the period, the portfolio made no waiver.

 6. Other Information.